EXCLUSIVE-Sam Bankman-Fried to reverse decision on contesting extradition -source | Law-Order

 "The missing money gives prosecutors strong arguments that he is a flight risk," said former federal prosecutor and white-collar defense attorney Michael Weinstein.
 "I expect that if a judge grants pretrial release, they would impose very restrictive and onerous conditions."
 Any trial is likely more than a year away, legal experts told Reuters.

+'BIGGEST FINANCIAL FRAUDS IN AMERICAN HISTORY' It was not immediately clear what prompted Bankman-Fried to change his mind and decide not to contest extradition.

+He was remanded on Tuesday to the Bahamas' Fox Hill prison after Chief Magistrate JoyAnn Ferguson-Pratt rejected his request to remain at home while awaiting a hearing on his extradition.
 The U.S. State Department in a 2021 report said conditions at Fox Hill were "harsh," citing overcrowding, rodent infestation and prisoners relying on buckets as toilets.
 Authorities there say conditions have since improved.
-Bankman-Fried was arrested last Monday in the Bahamas, where he lives and where FTX is based.
-He was remanded on Tuesday to the Caribbean country's Fox Hill prison after Chief Magistrate JoyAnn Ferguson-Pratt rejected his request to remain at home while awaiting a hearing on his extradition to the United States.

-Bankman-Fried had made a new bail application before the Bahamas Supreme Court on Thursday, a person familiar with the matter told Reuters at the time.
-Bankman-Fried amassed a fortune valued at over $20 billion as he rode a cryptocurrency boom to build FTX into one of the world's largest exchanges before it abruptly collapsed this year.
+Bankman-Fried amassed a fortune valued at over $20 billion as he rode a cryptocurrency boom to build FTX into one of the world's largest exchanges.
+His arrest last Monday in the Bahamas, where he lives and where FTX is based, came just a month after the exchange collapsed amid a flurry of customer withdrawals.
 Damian Williams, the top federal prosecutor in Manhattan, described the collapse of FTX as one of the "biggest financial frauds in American history."
-Bankman-Fried has acknowledged risk management failures at FTX but has said he did not believe he had any criminal liability.
-Bankman-Fried faces up to 115 years in prison if ultimately convicted of all eight counts he faces in the United States, though any sentence would ultimately be determined by a judge based on a range of factors.
+He has described the office's investigation as ongoing, and urged people with knowledge of wrongdoing at FTX or Alameda to cooperate.

+One top executive at FTX, Ryan Salame, told securities regulators in the Bahamas on Nov.
+9 that assets belonging to the exchange's customers were transferred to Alameda to cover the hedge fund's losses, according to a document made public as part of FTX's bankruptcy proceedings in Delaware.
+FTX filed for bankruptcy on Nov.
+11, the same day Bankman-Fried stepped down as CEO.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)